free_cancellationFree Cancellation up to 1 week before

 Hancock-Clarke House

-Follow the actual route of Paul Revere’s famous Midnight Ride out to Lexington!
-See the actual house where he warned John Hancock and Sam Adams of the approaching British troops!
+Follow along Paul Revere's actual route on his famous Midnight Ride out to Lexington!
+Stop at the house where John Hancock and Sam Adams were first warned of the approaching troops.

 25 min